Siddharthg97/Knowledge-graphs/Theory.md

 https://www.ibm.com/topics/knowledge-graph  <br />
 https://github.com/Siddharthg97/Knowledge-graphs/blob/main/Images/img1.JPG <br />https://neo4j.com/blog/what-is-knowledge-graph/ <br />

+## Present application of KG
+There are a number of popular, consumer-facing knowledge graphs, which are setting user expectations for search systems across enterprises.
+Some of these knowledge graphs include:<br />

+1)DBPedia and Wikidata are two different knowledge graphs for data on Wikipedia.org.
+DBPedia is comprised of data from the infoboxes of Wikipedia while Wikidata focuses on secondary and tertiary objects.
+Both typically publish in a RDF format.  <br />
+2)Google Knowledge Graph is represented through Google Search Engine Results Pages (SERPs), serving information based on what people search.
+This knowledge graph is comprised of over 500 million objects, sourcing data from Freebase, Wikipedia, the CIA World Factbook, and more. <br />
+However, knowledge graphs also have applications in other industries, such as:

+3)Retail: Knowledge graphs have been for up-sell and cross-sell strategies, recommending products based on individual purchase behavior and popular purchase trends across demographic groups. <br />
+Entertainment: Knowledge graphs are also leveraged for artificial intelligence (AI) based recommendation engines for content platforms, like Netflix, SEO, or social media.
+Based on click and other online engagement behaviors, these providers recommend new content for users to read or watch.<br />
+4)Finance: This technology has also been used for know-your-customer (KYC) and anti-money laundering initiatives within the finance industry.
+They assist in financial crime prevention and investigation, allowing banking institutions to understand the flow of money across their clientele and identify noncompliant customers.<br />
+5)Healthcare: Knowledge graphs are also benefiting the healthcare industry by organizing and categorizing relationships within medical research.
+This information assists providers by validating diagnoses and identifying treatment plans based on individual needs.

 ## Graph Algorithms using NEo4j library
 Refer the link - https://neo4j.com/docs/graph-data-science/current/algorithms/ <br />
 Graph algorithms are used to compute metrics for graphs, nodes, or relationships. < br/>